ChrisGuenther333/golf-score-app/README.md

 # Golf-Score-App
-View live project demo here: https://chrisguenther333.github.io/golf-score-app/
+View live project demo [here](https://chrisguenther333.github.io/golf-score-app/)

 In this app you can:
 - Select from 3 different golf courses